wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

 1. Copy the value of the `"id"` parameter of the integration that you want to delete.
 1. To delete the integration, click the `DELETE /api/v2/cloudintegration/{id}` request.
-   1. Under **Parameters**, in the **id** text box enter the integration ID that you copied.
+   1. Under **Parameters**, in the **id** text box enter the ID of the integration that you want to delete.
    1. From the **skipTrash** drop-down menu select whether you want to keep the deleted integration in the recycle bin.

       * Select **false**, to move the integration to the recycle bin, so that you can recover it at a later stage.
       * Select **true**, to delete the integration forever.
 You won't be able to recover it.

    1. Click **Execute**.
-1. To recover an integration from the recycle bin, i.e., an integration that was not permanently deleted, in the REST API documentation UI, click the `POST /api/v2/cloudintegration/{id}/undelete` request.
+1. To recover an integration from the recycle bin, i.e., an integration that **was not** permanently deleted, in the REST API documentation UI, click the `POST /api/v2/cloudintegration/{id}/undelete` request.
    1. Under **Parameters**, in the **id** text box enter the ID of the integration that you want to recover.
    1. Click **Execute**.